bob-fornal/work-notes/AWS/CDA/ECS--Elastic-Container-Service.md

 Three choices:

-1. ECS: Amazon’s own platform
+1. ECS: Amazon’s own platform.
-2. Fargate: Amazon’s own Serverless platform
+2. Fargate: Amazon’s own Serverless platform.
-3. EKS: Amazon’s managed Kubernetes (open source)
+3. EKS: Amazon’s managed Kubernetes (open source).

 ## ECS Clusters

-* ECS Clusters are logical grouping of EC2 instances
+* ECS Clusters are logical grouping of EC2 instances.
-* EC2 instances run the ECS agent (Docker container)
+* EC2 instances run the ECS agent (Docker container).
-* The ECS agents registers the instance to the ECS cluster
+* The ECS agents registers the instance to the ECS cluster.
-* The EC2 instances run a special AMI, made specifically for ECS
+* The EC2 instances run a special AMI, made specifically for ECS.

 ## ECS Task Definitions

-Tasks definitions are metadata in JSON form to tell ECS how to run a Docker Container
+Tasks definitions are metadata in JSON form to tell ECS how to run a Docker Container.

 It contains crucial information around: